Building Windows DLLs with MinGW

 Import Libraries

 Although it’s usually possible to link to a DLL simply by having the DLL present on your system and adding some linker command line options, it may not always be desirable.
 In this case, an import library should be used instead.
 An import library contains no code, but does contain all of the necessary information needed for your application to locate the functions exported by the DLL.
-I would recommend always creating an import library and distributing it with your DLL, as your users may have a requirement to build their applications this way.
+When creating libraries for third parties to use, I would recommend always creating an import library and distributing it with your DLL and header files, as your users may have a requirement to build their applications using import libraries.

 Creating and Using an Import Library